 I’m on a list!
-Hello to anyone who has arrived here via Journalism.co.uk’s 50 blogs by journalists, for journalists, which was published today.
-I’m on there at no 22, and happy to see online journo chums such as Jo Geary, Adam Tinworth and Paul Bradshaw also represented.
+Hello to anyone who has arrived here via Journalism.co.uk’s 36 blogs by journalists, for journalists, which was published today (and updated in the future in January 2022).

-Meanwhile, here are five of the most popular reads from Subs’ Standards:
+Meanwhile, here are five of the most popular reads from Subs’ Standards, which tell a story of digital transition that will probably become more of a historical document in time.
+Enjoy!

 Thanks for stopping by.